dedecastrobr/seu-bot/README.md

 This configuration file specifies the GPIO pins used for controlling the motors and LEDs, as well as log file settings.

-## Hardware
+## 🔧 Hardware

 To build Seu Bot, you'll need the following hardware components:

-- Raspberry Pi (any model with GPIO pins)
+- Raspberry Pi (any model with GPIO pins.
+I'mm running on a `10 years old` Rasp 3 B+)
 - 5V DC motors (2x)
 - Motor driver (e.g., L298N)
 - LEDs (3x: green, blue, red)
-- Resistors (appropriate values for LEDs)
+- Resistors (appropriate values for LEDs.
+There are kits with dozens.
+You will need many of them)
+- Transistors (I've used some [IRLZ34N MOSFET](https://www.amazon.de/dp/B0893WBH6H))
-- Breadboard and jumper wires
+- Breadboard and jumper wires (Simple and cheap as [this ones](https://www.amazon.de/-/en/AUKENIEN-Breadboard-Flexible-U-shaped-Raspberry/dp/B0B2DJCL5P) would do the job)
-- Power supply for the motors (e.g., 4x AA batteries or a 5V power adapter)
+- Power supply for the motors (I've used [this battery shields](https://www.amazon.de/dp/B0DF7VP1PP) with the `18650 lit-ion batteries` and also a [`5V power adapters`](https://www.amazon.de/Universal-Multi-Voltage-Adapter-Household-Electronics-black/dp/B0932NCXFQ) for testing)

+Looks simpler then really is.
+Trust me.
+If you are not familiar basics of eletronics, spare some time to research about how to connect all that stuff in the above list.
+It's not hard, but it takes some time to get into the mood. ;)

-## SeuBot Admin
+## 🛠️ SeuBot Admin

 Seu Bot includes an admin interface that allows you to update the configuration via HTTP requests.
 To enable the admin interface, set `enable_admin` to `true` in your `config.json` file: